williamstein/581f-2013/diary.md

 Plan:

-   - come in with projector on to support status reports...
+   - come in with projector on to support status reports
+   - status reports: lasted all by 6 minutes of class
+       - a lot of time on not-ABC
+       -

-   - RSA
+   - RSA (decided to skip)

-   - start elliptic curve crypto...
+   - start elliptic curve crypto: talked about diffie-hellman on an elliptic curve, and schoof story.

 ## Notes from Today's status reports